yanaP73/Project2/README.md

 ### Media

-•	The music incorporated to the quiz webpages was downloaded from Pixabay website. https://pixabay.com/music/search/theme/background%20music/
+•	The music incorporated into the quiz webpages was downloaded from the Pixabay website. https://pixabay.com/music/search/theme/background%20music/
 The mp3 file was free to download.

 #### Acknowledgements